 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Even when you consider the protein-boosting effect of the corn gluten meal in some of the recipes, this looks like the profile of a kibble containing a moderate amount of meat.
+When you consider the protein-boosting effect of the corn gluten meal and flaxseed contained in some recipes, this looks like the profile of a kibble containing a moderate amount of meat.

-Muenster Natural Dog Food is a plant-based kibble using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 3 stars.
+Muenster Natural Dog Food is a plant-based kibble using a below average amount of chicken meal as its main source of animal protein, thus earning the brand 3.5 stars.